Accretion-Driven Turbulence in the Circumgalactic Medium: Discussion

 \subsection{Galaxy feedback and other unmodeled processes}

-Previous studies of CGM turbulence have attributed turbulence-driving to the interaction of inflows with galaxy outflows and jets \citep{Fielding17,Buie18,Buie20,Buie22,Lochhaas20,Mohapatra22,Koplitz23,Pandya23} or to the hydrodynamical interaction of the cool and hot CGM phases \citep[e.g.,][]{Faerman25}.
-This common picture implies that turbulence properties such as driving scale, turbulence velocity and Mach number, sensitively depend on the uncertain properties of galaxy feedback, making it challenging to predict observable quantities.
-The present work aids in disentangling the different turbulence-driving mechanisms by studying how turbulence is driven when only inflows are present.
+Previous studies of CGM turbulence have attributed turbulence-driving to the interaction of inflows with galaxy outflows and jets \citep{Fielding17,Buie18,Buie20,Buie22,Lochhaas20,Mohapatra22,Koplitz23,Pandya23} or to the hydrodynamical interaction of the cool and hot CGM phases \citep[e.g.,][]{Fielding20,Faerman25,Wibking25}.
+This common picture implies that turbulence properties, such as driving scale, turbulence velocity and Mach number, depend on the uncertain properties of galaxy feedback.
+The present work helps in disentangling the different turbulence-driving mechanisms by studying how turbulence is driven when only inflows are present.
 Our results thus provide a baseline for assessing the effect of feedback in simulations and observations.